-If you opt to declare your gains from your policy on your annual income tax return in France, you pay tax on them at your highest applicable rate; social taxes are also levied.
-If you have a limited annual income, this may be the best choice.
+If you declare your gains from your policy on your annual income tax return in France, you pay tax on them at your highest applicable rate; social taxes are also levied.
+This may be the best choice if you have a limited annual income.

-*Note: If you do not use an Assurance Vie you will pay either your top band rate income tax – or the new fixed-rate tax of 12.8% – plus 17.2% social taxes – on all gains, dividends & interest credited to your portfolio each year.
+*Note: If you do not use an Assurance Vie, you will pay either your top band rate income tax – or the new fixed-rate tax of 12.8% – plus 17.2% social taxes – on all gains, dividends & interest credited to your portfolio each year.
 These charges are levied even if you make no withdrawals.
-As such, if your objective is to have a long-term investment, it is generally in your interest to use an Assurance Vie wrapper.
+As such, if your objective is to have a long-term investment, using an Assurance Vie wrapper is generally in your interest.

 2. The use of Assurance Vie products for wealth tax purposes

-There are a number of ways to reduce the level of wealth tax in France.
-Various items such as unpaid taxes, outstanding bank loans, and other debts can be deducted from the calculation.
+There are several ways to reduce the level of wealth tax in France.
+Various items, such as unpaid taxes, outstanding bank loans, and other debts, can be deducted from the calculation.
 In addition, there is an allowance for the value of the main residence.

-Assurance Vie contracts can also be used as a way of reducing potential wealth tax liability.
-As of 2013, a wealth tax ceiling limits total French and foreign taxes to 75% of income.
+Assurance Vie contracts can also be used to reduce potential wealth tax liability.
+As of 2013, a wealth tax ceiling limits French and foreign taxes to 75% of income.
 This encourages wealthy individuals to live off the proceeds of capital, leaving income and gains to build up inside the Assurance Vie providers contract as a way of reducing potential wealth tax liability.